 by Jason Wasserman MD PhD FRCPC

-Low grade squamous intraepithelial lesion (LSIL) is a non-cancerous, sexually transmitted disease caused by infection with a virus called the human papillomavirus (HPV).
-This condition may affect both women and men.
+Low grade squamous intraepithelial lesion (LSIL) of the cervix is an abnormal growth caused by infection with human papillomavirus (HPV).
+The virus infects squamous cells found in a part of the cervix called the transformation zone.
+Over time the infected cells develop genetic changes that lead to LSIL.
+The abnormal growth seen in LSIL is an example of dysplasia.
 In addition to the cervix, LSIL can also affect the vagina and vulva.
 In both women and men, LSIL may also involve the anal canal and peri-anal skin.

 The diagnosis of LSIL is usually made after some cells are removed from the cervix in a procedure called a Pap test or a biopsy.
 The diagnosis can also be made when part or all of the cervix is removed for another reason.
 The tissue sample is then sent to a pathologist who examines it under the microscope.

 When examined under the microscope, the abnormal squamous cells in LSIL are darker and larger than normal squamous cells.
 The chromatin (genetic material) which is found inside the nucleus of the cell may be described as coarse or vesicular which means it is divided into small groups.
 While normal squamous cells have one nucleus, some of the abnormal cells in LSIL may have two nuclei.
 The abnormal cells found in LSIL are sometimes called koilocytes.